sotetsuk/pgx/README.md

 # Pgx

-Highly parallel game simulator for reinforcement learning.
+A collection of GPU/TPU-accelerated game simulators for reinforcement learning.

 ## APIs
 Pgx's basic API consists of *pure functions* following the JAX's design principle.
-This is to explicitly let users know that state transition is determined ONLY from `state` and `action` and easy to use `jax.jit`.
+This is to explicitly let users know that state transition is determined ONLY from `state` and `action` and to make it easy to use `jax.jit`.
-Pgx implements AEC games (see PettingZoo paper), in which only one agent acts and then turn changes.
+Pgx defines the games as AEC games (see PettingZoo paper), in which only one agent acts and then turn changes.

 ### Design goal
 1. Be explicit
 2. Be simple than be universal

 ### Usage